+The batting order is rotated from game to game so that all batters have the same opportunity to bat during the season.
+While reticent players should not be required to open an innings they should be encouraged to bat 3 and 4 and they should not have reduced opportunities to bat and the same batters should not mostly open.

-- Batters who are dismissed within the first 6 balls they face in their innings will not be fully out instead they shall remain "IN" and the bowling side shall receive a bonus 3 runs to be added to their batting score. - WHEN DISMISSED WITHIN THE FIRST 6 BALLS THE BATTER SHOULD CHANGE ENDS WITH THE NONSTRIKER - Taking into account the above rule Players bat until they are 'Out' or until the end of the over in which they have faced 30 balls (INCLUDING wides and no balls) when they must retire.
-Retired batsman can return to bat, in the order that they retired and once all other batsman have been 'Out' or retired. - LAST MAN STANDING A single remaining batter should continue batting, changing ends as necessary to receive strike.
-Only the not out batter can face the bowling.
+Batters who are dismissed within the first 6 balls they face in their innings will not be fully out instead they shall remain "IN" and the bowling side shall receive a bonus 3 runs to be added to their batting score.
+Batters may be fully dismissed from the 7th ball - NO BONUS RUNS FOR THAT DISMISSAL.

+Taking into account the above rule Players bat until they are 'Out' or until the end of the over in which they have faced 25 balls (INCLUDING wides and no balls) when they must retire.
+Retired batsman can return to bat, in the order that they retired and once all other batsman have been 'Out' or retired with the exception of those dismissed during their "Grace Period".

+NEW IN 2019 - Batters dismissed during their "Grace Period" may not return as a retired batter if they reach their retirement limit.

+A team's batting score is always complete when the available overs have been bowled or when all 9 batters have lost their wicket.

+Last batter standing - A single remaining batter continues batting, changing ends as necessary to receive strike.
+Only the not out batsman can face the bowling.
 The last batter out remains at the crease to play like a non-striker.
-Either batter may be run out to end the innings. - If a team is all out or reached its target and the overs are not completed, at the discretion of the opposition, and with the strong encouragement of the CJCA, the remaining overs can be bowled.
-In such cases, the batters to be used again will be in the order of those facing the least balls in their first innings and where this is the same, the order of their original batting position applies.
-Further runs scored don't change the winning target but will enable players on both sides to develop further.
-It is not necessary for scoring to continue from this point. - Batters should also note the Wide/No Ball provisions below to increase their team score. - The batting order shall be rotated from game to game in a manner that provides all batters with the same opportunity to bat during the season. - While reticent players should not be forced to open, this does not mean reduced opportunities for them to bat and the same batters should not regularly open. - Players can be 'Out': bowled, caught, run out, stumped, hit wicket, or LBW.
+Either batter may be run out to end the innings.
+Where retirements occur, they may only take place at the end of an over.

+If a team is all out or reached its target and the overs are not completed, it is with strong encouragement by the CJCA, the remaining overs be bowled.
+In such cases, the batters to be used again will be in the order of those facing the least balls in their innings and where this is the same, the order of their original batting position applies.
+Further runs scored don't change the winning target or result (original score should be circled) but will enable players on both sides to develop further.

+Players can be 'Out': bowled, caught, run out, stumped, hit wicket (NO LBW).